It’s a bit early this year but I baked one today and thought I’d share the recipe.

 The cake contains a lucky charm (une fève) which originally was a broad bean (fève means broad bean in French).
 Whoever found the charm in their slice of galette, becomes King or Queen.

 At the beginning of the 20th century, the lucky charm started being made of china.
-The charm sometimes represents a religious figure such as the baby Jesus, but it can be anything these days, I have a Darth Vador one for example.
+The charm sometimes represents a religious figure such as baby Jesus, but it can be anything these days, I have a Darth Vador one for example.

 The modern Galette des Rois is made of puff pastry and can be plain or filled with frangipane.
 The youngest person in the room hides under the table and shouts out who should get each slice of galette.
 The person who finds the fève in their slice of galette becomes the King or Queen and is given a golden paper crown.
 The King or Queen then, has to choose their Queen or King.